 Two of Yayoi Kusama’s Infinity Mirror Rooms are currently on view at The Broad.
-Each can be seen at no additional charge but do require a separate sign-up onsite at the museum.
+Each room can be seen at no additional charge, but does require a separate sign-up onsite at the museum.
 Reservations are extremely limited and cannot be made in advance.

 Longing for Eternity, 2017

 A new Infinity Mirror Room by Yayoi Kusama

 Look through porthole-like windows into a mirrored chamber filled with dazzling LED lights